Leafinmilo/kamui-den-4/_posts/2023-03-30-spirited-away.md

 There's two parts about this spirited away.

 1. Yokome, by observing how Saesa talks and walks, he knows whether she is lying with regards matters concerning Kamui or not.
-2. This spirited awat sends Saesa on a wild goose chase so that she doesn't return home.
+2. This spirited away sends Saesa on a wild goose chase so that she doesn't return home.
 This would make Yokome think that Saesa is still with Kamui.

 ## Ultimately what helped Kamui get away